 3. Months to Recover CAC (Cost of Acquiring a Customer)

 To determine the capital efficiency of your business, you need to know how long it will take for you to recover the CAC.
 Traditional businesses like wireless carriers and banking can afford long payback periods (over a year) before they recover their CAC because capital is cheap and abundant.
-However, in the SaaS industry where capital is scare and expensive, you cannot afford a long payback.
+However, in the SaaS industry where capital is scarce and expensive, you cannot afford a long payback.
 If you do not make a profit from your customer within 12 months, you need to go back to the drawing board.

 Growth is usually a critical factor in measuring success in the start-up world.
 Evidence shows that when a company begins to make traction and gain market share, there is positive performance since customers prefer to buy from market leaders.
 The companies also get more discussions in the press, social media and blogosphere and this indirectly helps in lowering the cost of customer acquisition.